|Seneca School, which is nestled in the southeastern corner of Bear Valley, currently serves

 Goals for Seneca School...

-- Utilize community volunteers as classroom aides, guest speakers, and activity leaders in
+- Utilize community volunteers in a variety

 - Increase student access to the outside community and increase access of the outside community